The Single Most Important Thing You Need to Enter Machu Picchu

 What if my Passport is Due to Expire?

 The good news is that if you have an expired passport or a passport that is due to expire, it is possible to book everything using the expired document, as long as you understand that you absolutely must travel with both the old expired document and the new passport.
-The bad news is that if you forget your old passport, all the tickets booked with that document are useless.
+The bad news is that if you forget your old passport, all the tickets booked with that document are in jeopardy of being useless.
 When you apply for a new passport, you will mail your old passport to the government agency in charge of renewals.
 Once the new passport is mailed, they will also return the old document.
 Note that it is customary to send the old and new documents separately.
 The date of expiration of the old passport doesn't seem to matter.
 We've used documents as old as 2007.